codeyourinfra/codeyourinfra/check_server_log_files/README.md

 ## Test

 First of all, run the command `vagrant up`, in order to turn on the **jenkins server**.
-After that, execute the command `ansible-playbook playbook.yml -i hosts`.
+After that, execute the command `ansible-playbook playbook.yml`.
 Finally, open your web browser and access the Jenkins log files through the **URL** http://192.168.33.10/logs/jenkins.
 Alternativelly, download the Jenkins log file through the command `wget http://192.168.33.10/logs/jenkins/jenkins.log`.

 ### Automated tests